cuiyongjian/awesome-balancer/README.md

 ## test
    `npm test`

+Please specify the `DEBUG` environment variable to be "awesomeBalancer:*", to display the debug messages.

 ## misc

 This module is created on the basis of [node-balance](https://github.com/kessler/node-loadbalance). awesome-balancer extends from it and enhance it.